-Commercially available synthetic metanephrine is always a mixture of the D- and L-form.
-This has important implications if synthetic metanephrine is used to enrich native samples.
-The antibody used in this kit has a specific D- and L-form recognition rate.
-Please contact the manufacturer for details in case synthetic metanephrine was used to enrich native samples.
+Commercially available synthetic normetanephrine or metanephrine is always a mixture of the D- and L-form.
+This has important implications if synthetic metanephrines are used to enrich native samples.
+The antibodies used in this kit have a specific D- and L-form recognition rate.
+Please contact the manufacturer for details in case synthetic metanephrine and normatenephrine were used to enrich native samples.